-- least 30% direct Black shareholding; - 3.10.13 From the first day of the ninth year and beyond from the commencement date, at least 51% of the value of the funds invested by the Private Equity Fund must at all times be invested in enterprises that have at least 30% direct Black shareholding; - 3.10.14 It should be noted that the measurement of at least 51% of the value of funds invested by any Private Equity Fund that must be invested in enterprises with at least 30% direct Black shareholding is to be measured with reference to the cost of the investment made by the Private Equity Fund; - 3.10.15 In the case of Private Equity Funds that were fully invested prior to the effective date of this Draft Amended ICT Sector Code, investments by the fund managers will be considered as being made by Black people if the Private Equity Fund Management entities meet the following criteria: - 3.10.15.1 At least 51% of any of the Private Equity Fund Manager's Exercisable Voting Rights associated with the Equity Instruments through which the Private Equity Fund holds rights of ownership in a Measured Entity, must be held by Black people; - 3.10.15.2 At least 51% of the profits accruing to the Private Equity Fund Manager after realizing any investment made by it, must by written agreement, accrue to Black people; and - 3.10.15.3 Private Equity Fund Manager must be a B-BBEE owned company. - 3.11.
-Not-for-profit Companies (NPCs) and Companies Limited by Guarantee - 3.11.1 A Measured Entity may elect to include or exclude NPCs or companies limited by guarantee for the purposes of measuring ownership in terms of this statement: - 3.11.2 An NPC or company limited by guarantee that houses a Broad-Based Ownership Scheme or an Employee Share Ownership Programme is subject to the provisions governing those types of schemes and not to this paragraph. - 3.11.3 When a Measured Entity elects to exclude such companies, it can do so by excluding up to 40% of the level of their ownership completely from the determination of its compliance with the ownership target. - 3.11.4 A Measured Entity electing not to exclude NPCs or companies limited by guarantee when it is entitled to do so, may either treat all of that ownership as non-black or obtain a competent person's report estimating the extent of black rights of ownership measurable in the Measured Entity and originating from those NPCs or companies limited by guarantee. - 3.11.5 Black Participants in an NPC holding rights of ownership in a Measured Entity may contribute:
+- 5.13 From the first day of the ninth year and beyond, at least 51% of the value of the funds invested by the Private Equity Fund must at all times be invested in enterprises that have at least 30% direct Black shareholding; - 5.14 It should be noted that the measurement of at least 51% of the value of funds invested by any Private Equity Fund that must be invested in enterprises with at least 30% direct Black shareholding is to be measured with reference to the cost of the investment made by the Private Equity Fund; - 5.15 In the case of Private Equity Funds that were fully invested prior to the effective date of this Amended ICT Sector Code, investments by the fund managers will be considered as being made by Black people if the Private Equity Fund Management entities meet the following criteria: - 5.15.1 At least 51% of any of the Private Equity Fund Manager's Exercisable Voting Rights associated with the Equity Instruments through which the Private Equity Fund holds rights of ownership in a Measured Entity, must be held by Black people; - 5.15.2 At least 51% of the profits accruing to the Private Equity Fund Manager after realizing any investment made by it, must by written agreement, accrue to Black people; and - 5.15.3 Private Equity Fund Manager must be a B-BBEE owned company.

+6. Not-for-profit Companies (NPCs) and Companies Limited by Guarantee

+- 6.1 A Measured Entity may elect to include or exclude NPCs or Companies Limited by Guarantee for the purposes of measuring ownership in terms of this statement; - 6.2 An NPC or Company Limited by Guarantee that houses a Broad-Based Ownership Scheme or an Employee Share Ownership Programme is subject to the provisions governing those types of schemes and not to this paragraph. - 6.3 When a Measured Entity elects to exclude such companies, it can do so by excluding up to 40% of the level of their ownership completely from the determination of its compliance with the ownership target. - 6.4 A Measured Entity electing not to exclude NPCs or Companies Limited by Guarantee when it is entitled to do so, may either treat all of that ownership as non-black or obtain a competent person's report estimating the extent